miladyboy/wingman/tasks/Tasks.md

 - [x] Log-out redirects to the homepage.
 - [x] Don't always give 2–3 suggestions—sometimes one or a normal reply is enough.
 - [x] Make sure the LLM knows which project to use in Supabase instead of defaulting to the first one.
+- [x] The last chat you interacted with should move to the top on the left.
+- [x] Log-in with no chats should open the app in the "new chat" component.